-Olema Pharmaceuticals Inc. ("Olema" or the "Company") is a clinical-stage biopharmaceutical company focused on the discovery, development and commercialization of next-generation targeted therapies for women's cancers.
+Olema Pharmaceuticals, Inc. ("Olema" or the "Company") is a clinical-stage biopharmaceutical company focused on the discovery, development and commercialization of next-generation targeted therapies for women's cancers.
 The Company is initially focused on developing therapies for the treatment of breast cancer.
 The Company's wholly owned, lead product candidate, OP-1250, is a novel oral therapy with combined activity as both a complete estrogen receptor ("ER") antagonist ("CERAN") and a selective ER degrader ("SERD").
-The Company is currently evaluating OP-1250 in a Phase 1/2 dose escalation and expansion trial for the treatment of recurrent, locally advanced or metastatic estrogen receptor-positive ("ER+"), human epidermal growth factor receptor 2-negative ("HER2-") breast cancer.
+It is currently being evaluated as a single agent in an ongoing Phase 1/2 clinical study, and in Phase 1b/2 combination with palbociclib, ribociclib, and alpelisib, in patients with recurrent, locally advanced or metastatic estrogen receptor-positive ("ER+"), human epidermal growth factor receptor 2-negative ("HER2-") breast cancer.

-The Company is located in San Francisco, California and was incorporated in Delaware on August 7, 2006 under the legal name of CombiThera, Inc. and on March 25, 2009 was renamed Olema Pharmaceuticals, Inc. The Company's principal operations are based in San Francisco, California, and it operates in one business segment and therefore has only one reportable segment.
-The Company is subject to risks and uncertainties common to early-stage companies in the biopharmaceutical industry, including, but not limited to, successful discovery and development of its product candidates, development by competitors of new technological innovations, dependence on key personnel, the ability to attract and retain qualified employees, protection of proprietary technology, compliance with governmental regulations, the impact of COVID-19, the ability to secure additional capital to fund operations and commercial success of its product candidates.
+The Company is located in San Francisco, California and was incorporated in Delaware on August 7, 2006 under the legal name of CombiThera, Inc. and on March 25, 2009 was renamed Olema Pharmaceuticals, Inc. The Company's principal operations are based in San Francisco, California, and has operations in Cambridge, Massachusetts.
+Olema Oncology Australia Pty Ltd was incorporated on January 6, 2021 and is a wholly-owned subsidiary of the Company (collectively with Olema Pharmaceuticals, Inc. referred to as "Olema" or the "Company" herein).
+It operates in one business segment and therefore has only one reportable segment.
+The Company is subject to risks and uncertainties common to early-stage companies in the biopharmaceutical industry, including, but not limited to, successful discovery and development of its product candidates, development by competitors of new technological innovations, dependence on key personnel, the ability to attract and retain qualified employees, protection of proprietary technology, compliance with governmental regulations, the impact of COVID-19 and other geopolitical and macroeconomic events, such as the COVID-19 pandemic and the ongoing conflict between Ukraine and Russia and related sanctions, the ability to secure additional capital to fund operations and commercial success of its product candidates.
 OP-1250 and any future product candidates the Company may develop will require extensive nonclinical and clinical testing and regulatory approval prior to commercialization.
 These efforts require significant amounts of additional capital, adequate personnel, and infrastructure and extensive compliance-reporting capabilities.
 Even if the Company's product development efforts are successful, it is uncertain when, if ever, the Company will realize significant revenue from product sales.